-Missions and Ministries Tree/Peacemaking Tree – The Christmas tree upstairs at EPUMC turns into a Justice-Making tree during the year with changing themes from HIV AIDS and Have-a-Heart to Community Garden and Wings to Fly, featuring various Ministries in the community and the church.
+Missions and Ministries Tree – The narthex Christmas tree upstairs at EPUMC is the Missions tree all year with changing themes featuring various Ministries in the community and the church.
+For the holidays, we decorate the tree with hats, scarves, gloves, and socks that are donated to EVCA for presents.
 The tree was started by the Reconciling Group.
 For more information contact the Church Office.

-Missionary Support – Traditional overseas projects include helping support a United Methodist missionary, Jennifer Moore, in Macedonia.
+Missionary Support – Traditional overseas projects include helping support a United Methodist missionary, Jennifer Moore, in North Macedonia.
+Newsletters from Jennifer are posted on the church website.
 We also help support a medical mission project in Africa: Healthy Women, Healthy Liberia.

-My Sister’s Place – Estes Valley Crisis Advocates’ My Sister’s Place is a place where women, men and their children can find refuge from domestic violence.
+My Sister’s Place – Estes Valley Crisis Advocates’ safe house, My Sister’s Place, is a place where women, men and their children can find refuge from domestic violence.
 My Sister’s Place is at a confidential location, and all services are free.
 Women, men and children can stay there for as long as six weeks.
 Counseling is provided, as well as referrals, assistance in finding employment, legal aid, and support.
-To reach an Advocate, call the office at (970) 577-9781 or call Dispatch at (970) 586-4000 and ask to have the on-call Advocate paged.
+To reach an Advocate, call the office at (970) 577-9781 or call Estes Park Police Dispatch at (970) 586-4000 and ask to have the on-call Advocate paged.
 More information can be found at Estes Valley Crisis Advocates.

 Reconciling Ministry Network – An RMN Team of eight persons was formed in September 2016 at EPUMC.
 The team meets regularly to plan “Telling Our Stories” events and provide education, awareness, support, advocacy for LGBTQIA persons and their families as we reach out to the church and community.
 We currently have 50 Reconciling Methodists and support a fully inclusive church.
 We give $250 a year to support the work of RMN.
 The Movie “An Act of Love” was shown in September 2016 to 30+ people from the church and community.
 On September 17, 2017, the RMN Team had a Reconciling Anniversary Worship service with Beverly Cole, an author and laywoman from Kansas, as our guest speaker.
 In 2017, we had two book studies: “The Bible and Human Sexuality” and “The Four Vision Quests of Jesus”.
 In addition, we started a Rainbow Crate of resources, continued the “Telling Our Stories” events, as well as working to create a safe and accessible bathroom at the church.
 For more information or to sign up go to www.rmnetwork.org or the Reconciling Table in the fellowship hall.